Glass bottom dish, glass bottom plate, chambered cover glass FAQs

 Spectral Transmittance of the #1 cover glass used for our glass bottom dish/plate:

 What are optical properties of the polymer coverslip #1.5P?

 Transmittance (2 mm)：91.5% (400-700nm), approximately 75% at 280nm.
 Unlike cover glass, #1.5P is UV transparent.

 What kind of adhesive is used to adhere the dish and the cover glass?
 How can I detach the bottom glass?

 We use a USP class VI adhesive to adhere the dish and the cover glass.
 This adhesive is nontoxic, and it is resistant to water and common fixing reagents such as methanol and ethanol.
 This makes our glass bottom dishes and glass bottom plates ideal for long term cell culture.

->

-> The bad news is that the adherence between the dish and the cover glass is so strong, that it is very difficult to detach the cover glass from the dish.
+The adherence bond between the dish and the cover glass is quite strong, making it difficult to detach the cover glass from the dish by force.

 What is the harmonized tarrif code of your products?

 The harmonized tarrif code of our glass bottom dishes and plates is 3926.90.9910